Last week in Qt development

 Qt 4.8.2 release candidate tagged

-Qt 4 is still recieving bug fixes and improvements while development of Qt 5 is ongoing.
+Qt 4 is still receiving bug fixes and improvements while the development of Qt 5 is ongoing.
 A new release should arrive in the coming days.

 The passing of passing by reference?